paayaw0/twitter_clone_api/tutorial.md

 Note here that we ran the command for the second time specifying the test environment.
 We want our test database to be consistent with our development database.

 Now that we have our database setup, let’s write some tests.
 Before we do, we need to discuss what a tweet should entail.
 For a tweet to have any meaning, we must ensure that it has at least one of the 2 attributes not blank.
 A tweet could have either just text, media(photo, gif, video, etc) or both.
-We should not allow blank tweets - tweets with neither attributes set to a value.
-The whole purpose of this social network we are trying to build is to allow users to communicate something meaningful to each other-blank tweets fail to serve this purpose so we won’t allow it.
+We should not allow blank tweets, that is, tweets with neither attributes set to a value.
+The whole purpose of this social network we are trying to build is to allow users to communicate something meaningful to each other and blank tweets fail to serve this purpose so we won’t allow it.
 To ensure this we need to write some validation logic.

 Let’s write test cases first.
 First we want to ensure that a tweet is invalid if it has neither attributes present.
 Then we have to write a test case to test that a given tweet is valid even if just one of the attributes is present.
 So put the following code inside the `spec/models/tweet_spec.rb` file